Frequently Asked Questions

 Visit the Getting Started page to learn more about the application process.

 Both new and renewing applicants fill out the same application form.
-However, if you applied in 2012 or later, you can transfer the data from your old application over to your new one.
+However, if you applied in 2018 or later, you can transfer the data from your old application over to your new one.
 Application data from prior to 2018 is still available in PDF format, simply email us at [email protected] and we can send you a copy.

-The next deadline for the BFC Program is February 28, 2017 at Midnight, EST. There are normally two application periods each year - one in the early spring and one in the fall.
+The next deadline for the BFC Program is yet to be announced, early 2023 it timeframe.
+There are two application rounds each year - one in the spring and one in the fall.

 What happens after I apply?

 Once an application round closes, the applications, any submitted supplemental material and the local feedback are reviewed by a panel of provincial bicycle professionals to determine if an award will be given.
 Applicants will then be notified of the result and receive a Feedback Report.
 All BFC award winners receive a digital award badge, one Bicycle Friendly Community road sign, and access to exclusive BFC-CAA bicycle racks.
 The awards are typically announced via a news release and celebrated at the Ontario Bike Summit each year.